 - We integrate technology in meaningful ways throughout the program.

 The success of our children and youth depends on effective literacy programs.
 The recent emphasis on literacy in national and state education agendas requires that our elementary, middle and high schools employ highly qualified literacy teachers and specialists.
-GSE and BU are committed to the preparation of reading/literacy teachers and specialists who are highly qualified.
-Our graduates have the knowledge and understandings to provide expert leadership and instruction in our schools and communities.
+GSE and Binghamton University are committed to the preparation of reading/literacy teachers and specialists who are highly qualified.
+Our graduates have the knowledge and understanding to provide expert leadership and instruction in our schools and communities.